Jessica Williams, pianist: NEWS

 Lumbar Fusion Surgery, L5/L4/S1 - please donate

-Please donate to my spine surgery recovery fund using Paypal or my PO Box —see my MRI pictures, xrays, video . . .
-6 pedicle screws, 4 titanium cages with autograft bone, titanium plates, and 2 radiolucent bendable carbon rods later, I'm taller, thinner, and getting well very slowly.
-These donations are for the year ahead that I'll be unable to play—morselized autograft bone infusions can take a long time to harden.
-Here's the page with the MRI photos and the PO Box and the PayPal button . . . please donate if you can . . . and THANK YOU for your help! — JW, March 6th, 2014
+Please donate to my spine surgery recovery fund using Paypal or my PO Box —see my MRI pictures, xrays, CT scans, video—6 pedicle screws, 4 titanium cages with autograft bone, titanium plates, and 2 radiolucent bendable carbon rods later, I'm taller, thinner, and getting well slowly.
+Here's the page with the photos, PO Box, and PayPal button.
+Please donate if you can. - JW, Apr 12th, 2014

 Well, new in the Intergalactic sense.
 They were made in 2005, Earth-time, a very good year for my music (I can't recall if it was a good year for me, personally, but wowee, the music sounds great to me) but were never released.
 Now it's 2014 and I send them forth into cyberspace.
 Here they are.
 Just click on a picture to hear the clips and find out more: